DIY Workshops - make your own electronics project with us

 Reverb Workshop - build a EuroRack Reverb Modue

-This is a low part count project - easy build for beginners!
-But if you need help with your circuit, your instructor has 20+ years’ experience building, designing, and troubleshooting electronic circuitry.
-So rest assured that we will get your synthesizer working and get you ready to explore the worlds of lo-fi synthesizers and electronics.
+If you need help with your circuit, your instructors have 20+ years’ experience building, designing, and troubleshooting analog and digital circuitry.
+So rest assured that we will get your effect working and get you jamming.
 Expect this workshop to last 3 – 4 hours.
+You’ll leave with a working module and a good handful of electronics knowledge.
+I hope to see you there!
 Four adult participants minimum attendees.

 One Knob Fuzz Workshop - build an analog fuzz effect pedal w/ true bypass